-Creamy vegan peanut sauce with a delicious tangy zesty flavor and just the right amount of spiciness.
+Creamy vegan peanut sauce with a tangy zesty flavor and just the right amount of spiciness.
 Ready in minutes and perfect as a dip or sauce.

 We are just crazy about this vegan peanut sauce!